INTRODUCTION

 This live worksheet is ideal for anyone looking to improve grammar usage in both speaking and writing.
 It helps students think critically about time reference, verb forms, and sentence structure.
 With consistent practice, learners will find themselves using continuous tenses naturally and correctly in everyday communication.

-Live Worksheet on Mixed Continuous Tenses
+Mixed Continuous Tenses